Stubbs the Zombie in Rebel Without a Pulse: Plot

-In 1959, Andrew Monday, multi-billionaire playboy industrialist has founded the futuristic utopian city, Punchbowl, in Pennsylvania.
+In 1959, Andrew Monday, multi-billionaire playboy industrialist, who was said to have been found in a picnic basket by his mother Maggie, has built the futuristic utopian city of Punchbowl, in Pennsylvania.
 During its opening ceremony, deceased traveling salesman, Edward "Stubbs" Stubblefield, rises from his grave as a Zombie and begins to consume the brains of Punchbowl's inhabitants, quickly creating his own army of the undead, and causing increasing amounts of havoc as the Zombies clash with the various militant factions of the area.
-As things begin to escalate, Stubbs heads to The Punchbowl Police Station where he is captured and the police chief plans to dance on Stubbs' grave.
+Stubbs is searching for answers as to who killed him and why, though he seems to have an inordinate infatuation for Andrew Monday's mother, Maggie.
+Stubbs heads to The Punchbowl Police Station where he is captured and the police chief plans to dance on Stubbs' grave.
 Stubbs manages to escape by ripping his hand off and using it to control a scientist to release his restraints.
-Stubbs makes his way to the chief's office where they have a dance-off before the chief dances to the armory, unaware he has Stubbs' pancreas stuck to him.
-It then explodes, killing him.
+Stubbs makes his way to the chief's office where they have a dance-off before the chief dances to the armory, unaware he has Stubbs' pancreas stuck to him; it explodes, killing him.

-As Stubbs continues his path of destruction, he comes across Otis, the paranoid, trigger-happy leader of a local redneck militia called "The Quaker State Irregulars" who believes the Zombie outbreak is part of a Communist infiltration mission.
+As Stubbs continues his path of destruction, he comes across Otis, the prospective, paranoid, trigger-happy leader of a local redneck militia called "The Quaker State Irregulars" who believes the Zombie outbreak is part of a Communist infiltration mission.
 Stubbs follows Otis back to his farm where he gives a rousing speech (consisting of only the word "Brains" in various cadences) to his fellow Zombies in a parody of the war film Patton.
 Upon cornering Otis, Stubbs seems to be at a disadvantage, as Otis has prepared a large stockpile of TNT which he intends to detonate.
-But before he can light it, Otis seems to recognize Stubbs from when he was alive and begins to panic.
-This gives Stubbs the chance to grab the match and light the TNT himself, escaping to a safe distance before the house is blown up.
+Before he can light it, Otis seems to recognize Stubbs from when he was alive and begins to panic.
+This gives Stubbs the chance to grab the match and light the TNT himself, escaping to a safe distance before the house is blown up, with Otis inside.
 He then rides a flustered sheep back to Punchbowl.